swork/mcaux-ct/index.md

 might well become ice).
 Montana freeway traffic regularly exceeds 90mph against a nominal speed limit of 80, and staying safe against cruise zombies from behind meant flogging my aging KLR650 without mercy.
-Which in turn meant flogging myself, crouched behind a tiny windscreen holding the throttle against the stop for about an hour at a time until the four-gallon tank needed a refill.
+Which in turn meant flogging myself, crouched behind its tiny windscreen holding the throttle against the stop for about an hour at a time until the four-gallon tank needed filling.
 Yes, that's 25 miles per gallon in a machine that under normal circumstances does 50mpg.

 And yes, it's a KLR650 - an oversized dirt bike with one big piston and a license plate.
-Kawasaki first built these things in 1987 (patterned on a 600 from even earlier) and my generation-one 2002 model is mostly the same bike you can buy new today.
+Kawasaki first built these things in 1987 (patterned on a 600cc product from even earlier) and my generation-one 2002 model is mostly the same bike you can buy new today.
 They were and are sold all over the world and used in all conditions, on all surfaces, for all purposes.
 They're exceptional at none of this, saving that